 The Retirement System lends U.S. government obligations, domestic and international bonds, and equities to various brokers with a simultaneous agreement to return collateral for the same securities plus a fee in the future.
 The securities lending agent manages the securities lending program and receives securities and cash as collateral.
 Cash and non-cash collateral is pledged at 102% and 105% of the fair value of domestic securities and international securities lent, respectively.
 There are no restrictions on the number of securities that can be lent at one time.
 However, starting in the year ended June 30, 2009, the Retirement System engaged in a systematic reduction of the value of securities on loan with a target of no more than ten percent (10%) of total fund assets on loan at any time.
-The term to maturity of the loaned securities is generally not matched with the term to maturity of the investment of the corresponding collateral.
+The term to maturity of the loaned securities.